“I believe physical therapy is more than assisting others through movement, but empowering others through movement.”

 • “A gentleman who was diagnosed with prostate cancer came to me.
 This gentleman had seen no shortage of horrors, having served in the military for many years.
 After already having been through so much, he was anxious to go through with the cancer treatment.
 I helped rehabilitate him before and after the prostatectomy.
 Soon after the procedure, he gained full continence, had no pain, and returned fully to his previous lifestyle.
 This story stands out because he came back later thanking me for being there during one of the scariest moments in his life.
 I got to be the one to help equip and empower him through the process, be his cheerleader, and also be a listening ear.”

-Outside of her practice, Ms. Tiffany enjoys hiking, backpacking, trail running, and jigsaw puzzles, especially when she can have friends and family join her.
+Outside of her practice, Mrs. Webb enjoys hiking, backpacking, trail running, and jigsaw puzzles, especially when she can have friends and family join her.